 The oil should be tested for the following:

 Plant personnel should be trained to read sample reports and to take samples correctly with the right equipment.
 You may need to outfit your machinery with better breathers, quick connects and filters to keep as much contamination out of the machines/systems as possible.

-To help determine a prospective reclamation company’s credibility and expertise, it is important to ask a few simple questions, such as whether the oil is tested before and after it is reclaimed, if particle count data is provided at the site during reclamation, what the cost savings associated with reclamation are, if the oil can be refortified legally and accurately onsite, whether the original formulators are involved, and how the reclamation will impact the machine’s warranty.
+To help determine a prospective solution partner's credibility and expertise, it is important to ask a few simple questions, such as whether the oil is tested before and after it is processed, if particle count data is provided at the site during reclamation or regeneration, what the cost savings associated with these processes are, if the oil can be refortified legally and accurately onsite, whether the original formulators are involved, and how the reclamation or regeneration will impact the machine’s warranty.

-Finally, be sure to follow all local laws and the EPA’s regulations for used oils.
+Finally, be sure to follow all local laws and regulations for used oils.
 If you do not, harsh fines may be imposed.